- Looking for Employment

 - With Service Center representative, complete remaining paperwork.

 - Once paperwork is completed, Service Center representative will give you a Student Employee Appointment Form.

 Maximum Hours of Employment

 Student Employees are students first and foremost and, in recognition of this, are limited to working 20 hours per week (total for all departments) during any week in which regular classes are scheduled.
 In emergency situations that require the specialized skills of a Student Employee, it is permissible for a Student Employee to work up to 30 hours per week for a limited duration (under thirty days).
-The supervisor must provide written rational for this exception and obtain approval from the Service Center before the Student Employee works the additional hours.
+The supervisor must provide written rationale for this exception and obtain approval from the Service Center before the Student Employee works the additional hours.
 Due to federal work-study and visa requirements for international students, these positions may not work more than 20 hours per week under any circumstances while classes are in session.

 During quarter breaks in which no classes or examinations are scheduled, or during quarters in which the student is not enrolled but has been approved to work, a Student Employee may work a maximum of 40 hours in a week.
 Student Employees shall not be authorized to work overtime.